Quantum Link Homology via Trace Functor I: Khovanov Homology

 The~chain map $\KhBracket{S}$ is computed from a~\emph{movie presentation} of $S$, a~sequence of generic sections $S_t = S\cap(\sfce\times\{t\})$ called \emph{movie clips}, such that the~part $S|_{[t,t']}$ of $S$ between two consecutive clips $S_t$ and $S_{t'}$ is either one of the~Reidemeister moves, a~saddle cobordism, a~cap, or a~cup \cite{CarterSaito}.
 There is a~well-defined chain map for each of the~parts and $\KhBracket{S}$ is defined as the~composition of these pieces.
 A~cobordism $S$ admits many movie presentations and it is proven that up to sign $\KhBracket{S}$ does not depend on the~presentation chosen \cite{Cob}.
 Unfortunately, direct computation shows that the~sign of $\KhBracket{S}$ does depend on the~presentation \cite{JacobFun}.

 There are a~few approaches to attack the~sign issue.
-In case of $\sfce = \R^2$ one can use the~deformation of the~Khovanov homology due to Lee \cite{Lee} to define \emph{canonical generators}, which are preserved by $\KhBracket{S}$ up to sign \cite{CanGens}.
+In case $\sfce = \R^2$ one can use the~Lee deformation of the~Khovanov homology \cite{Lee} to define \emph{canonical generators}, which are preserved by $\KhBracket{S}$ up to sign \cite{CanGens}.
 We can then redefine $\KhBracket{S}$ so that the~generators are actually preserved.
 This approach was used in \cite{KhHomSL2} to fix signs in certain cases.

 A~different idea is to replace $\Cob(\sfce)$ with another category.
-This was done successfully when $\sfce=\R^2$ first by Clark, Morrison and Walker using cobordisms with seams and coefficients in the~ring of Gaussian integers $\Z[i]$ \cite{CMW}, then by Blanchet using nodal foams \cite{BlanchetFoams}, and recently by Vogel using \emph{mixed cobordisms}: locally oriented cobordisms with certain disorientation curves \cite{VogelFun}.
-The~last approach is closest to the~original construction---there is a~forgetful functor from mixed cobordisms to $\Cob(\R^2)$---and we believe it can be extended to any surface $\sfce$.
-There is also a~strictly functorial construction for $(2m,2n)$--tangles due to Caprau \cite{sl2Webs}, which is defined over Gaussian integers.
+This was done successfully for $\sfce=\R^2$ by Clark, Morrison and Walker using cobordisms with seams and coefficients in the~ring of Gaussian integers $\Z[i]$ \cite{CMW}, then by Blanchet using nodal foams \cite{BlanchetFoams} and by Vogel using \emph{mixed cobordisms}: locally oriented cobordisms with certain disorientation curves \cite{VogelFun}.
+The~first strictly functorial construction for $(2m,2n)$--tangles is due to Caprau \cite{sl2Webs}, and is defined over Gaussian integers.
 It assigns to a~tangle a~direct summand of the~corresponding invariant due to Chen and Khovanov, which is used in this paper.
+In a~forthcoming paper \cite{gl2foams} we address the~functoriality of the~Chen--Khovanov invariant by rephrasing it in terms of $\mathfrak{gl}_2$ foams and constructing an~explicit isomorphism between the~new and the~original invariant.
+Finally, the~functoriality of the~bracket for links in thickened surfaces has been fixed in a~recent work of Queffelec and Wedrich \cite{KhForSfces}, who constructed certain foam categories that extend the~nodal foams introduced by Blanchet.